 It’s so easy to compare prices on the internet.
 Virtually everything from fast food to fast cars can be price-checked on a smartphone.
 Everything, except for home improvements.
 Unlike products that go from a factory to our hands, home renovations require on-site labor before the buyer can enjoy their purchase.
-The condition of the existing home will influence the price a homeowner will pay for new windows.
+The condition of the existing home will influence the price a homeowner will pay for new windows, if the windows don’t need an entire replacement but only a repair the Westview Glass team can help with this.
 So will the quality, style, color and features of the windows selected.

 Since every home is different and the needs of every homeowner are not the same, how can we answer the question, “How much do new windows cost?”